CloudSnorkel/cdk-github-runners/API.md

 - *Type:* aws-cdk-lib.aws_iam.IPrincipal

-The principal to grant permissions to.
+Grant principal used to add permissions to the runner role.

 ---